CsatiZoltan/t8code-wiki/Known-issues-with-the-indent-script.md

 ### Custom data types

+The `indent` program sometimes has problems to recognize custom data type (i.e. typedefs) resulting in misindentations.
+To prevent these, add the custom data types to the file `scripts/t8indent_custom_datatypes.txt`.

+The problems occurring with unrecognized data types are listed below.

 #### modifiers

 If `indent` does not recognize a data type, indentation of function return values fails when additional modifiers are used:

 ```C
 static my_own_type
 foo()